stratifIAD/unet-pytorch/README.md

 <p align="center">
     <img width="80%" src="https://github.com/stratifIAD/unet-pytorch/blob/098f742f58799e4ff277d0f4f1c6ecb32e257ed1/imgs/patchsize.png">
-    <br>Real time aggregate quantification
+    <br>Example of plaque image for different levels of context.
+It was shown that context information impacted on the network perfomance.
 </p>

 <p align="center">
     <img width="80%" src="https://github.com/stratifIAD/unet-pytorch/blob/098f742f58799e4ff277d0f4f1c6ecb32e257ed1/imgs/att_unet.png">
-    <br>Real time aggregate quantification
+    <br>Focus progression using successive activation layers of attention-UNet.
+This model proved to be useful for improving the manual annotations of neuritic plaques.
 </p>

 ## Application

 <p align="center">
     <img width="80%" src="https://github.com/stratifIAD/unet-pytorch/blob/098f742f58799e4ff277d0f4f1c6ecb32e257ed1/imgs/stratifiad-system.png">
-    <br>Real time aggregate quantification
+    <br>Final application using the deep learning pipelines developed in the project.
+The main goal is to achieve patient stratification.
 </p>

+## Key ideas from the study
+1. Antibodies can impact the detection and segmentation of tau aggregates in WSI.
+    - AT8 creates less compact structures making segmentation of plaques challenging.

+2. WSI are frequently acquired using different scanners having different properties.
+    - Amplification of human-software annotation errors.

+3. The context effect in segmentation
+    - Related to the negative impact of larger patch size.

+4. Visual explainability to improve manual annotations.
+    - Improve morphological analysis of tau aggregates.

+5. Benchmark with commercial software
+    - Outperformed in test dataset.
+Commercial software follows a black-box approach; therefore, no explainability

 ## How to cite this work:

 This project was published in MICCAI 2022.
-Use the following citation is you used the github code and/or the dataset associated to it.
+Use the following citation if you used the [github](https://github.com/aramis-lab/miccai2022-stratifiad) code and/or the dataset associated to it.

 ```
 @InProceedings{miccai-paper-2116,